Friday Fun Food Facts – May 30, 2025

 Events

-• NC Sugar Rush will be held in downtown Raleigh’s City Plaza on Sunday, May 25th from noon until 6 p.m.
+• NC Sugar Rush will be held in downtown Raleigh’s City Plaza THIS Sunday, May 25th from noon until 6 p.m.
 If you are not familiar with this yumminess, it is a dessert food only event with something to satisfy everyone’s sweet tooth.
 Sign me up!
 Get all the details on their Facebook event page here.

 • The 10th Annual Raleigh International Food Festival will take place this year on Saturday, June 7th from 11 a.m. until 9 p.m. on downtown Raleigh’s Fayetteville Street.
 The event will feature over 120 food trucks/dessert trucks from around the globe with over 60 cultures represented.
 Free tickets and all the details here.
 (Tickets not required as this is a free event)